Manual for CrochetPARADE (the Crochet PAttern Renderer, Analyzer and DEbugger)

 The supported colors are any of the ones listed here.
 Hexadecimal color code is also supported.
 For more information, see the three.js documentation.

-DOT command
+DOT Command

 One can add additional commands to the dot file by adding those after a DOT: at the beginning of the line: